 Adding Dry Ingredients

 Now bring back out your bowl of mixed dry ingredients.
 Add a heaping ¼ cup of the dry mixture into your large mixing bowl and beat on low to medium/low.
 Once that first ¼ cup is fully combined, add another ¼ cup and continue beating with your electric mixer.
 Continue the process until you have added the entirety of your dry ingredients.
 Scrape down the sides of the bowl with a spatula to make sure everything is combined.
-Your cookie dough may look a bit dry at this point, but that is okay!

 Fresh Lemon Zest Time

-Now add your lemon zest and milk to the cookie dough.
+Now add your lemon zest to the cookie dough.
 Beat them on high for 20-30 seconds.
-If your dough is still a bit on the drier side and the flour crumbles haven’t quite combined, add another 1 teaspoon and mix for another few seconds.
-Continue to add milk 1 teaspoon at a time until you get a nice firm dough.
+If your dough is a bit on the drier side and the flour crumbles haven’t quite combined, add 1 teaspoon and mix for another few seconds.
+Continue to add milk 1 teaspoon at a time until you get a nice firm dough (you shouldn't need more than 2-3 teaspoons tops).
 Add the milk very gradually, you do not want to add too much or the dough will become too sticky and hard to roll out.
 The texture of the cookie dough will be slightly tacky, but again, should NOT be sticky.

 Rolling Out the Perfect Cookies